LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Results of decomposition's application

 \subsection{Priority Based Search}

 Priority Based Search (PBS) \cite{ma2019searching} is an incomplete, suboptimal, and priority-based MAPF method.
-Conceptually, when faced with a collision, PBS greedily chooses which agent should be given higher priority.
-It backtracks efficiently and explores other branches only if there is no solution in the current branch.
 PBS searches each agent's path separately and it's code\footnote{\url{https://github.com/Jiaoyang-Li/PBS}} provides interfaces to avoid conflicts with external paths, making it a serial MAPF method.
-In its layered version, which we refer to as "layered PBS," we set previous subproblems' paths and subsequent subproblems' starts as constraints.
+In its Layered version, which we refer to as ``Layered PBS", we set previous subproblems' paths and subsequent subproblems' starts as constraints.
+We use the number of priority nodes as an estimate of the memory usage of PBS, as it is the only variable that increases during its execution.

+The average time cost, success rate, memory usage, makespan, and total cost of Layered PBS and raw PBS are shown in Fig. \ref{method_summary}.
+How Layered PBS and raw PBS perform under various maps as the number of agents increases is shown in Fig. \ref{compare_with_raw_pbs} in the Appendix.
+As shown in Fig. \ref{compare_with_raw_pbs}, Layered PBS has lower time cost and thus higher success rates compared to raw PBS when there are few agents.
+However, these advantages slowly diminish as the number of agents increases, as does Layered PBS's advantage in memory usage.
+Despite this, Layered PBS still has an advantage in most cases.
+In terms of path quality, the solutions of Layered PBS are slightly worse than those of raw PBS.
+A summary of the performance of Layered PBS and raw PBS can be found in Fig. \ref{method_summary}.

-As shown in Fig. \ref{method_summary}, on average, layered PBS has a lower time cost ($1.2\times10^4$ ms $<$ $2.0\times10^4$ ms) and thus a higher success rate (0.75 $>$ 0.42).
+As shown in Fig. \ref{method_summary}, on average, Layered PBS has a lower time cost ($1.3\times10^4$ ms $<$ $2.0\times10^4$ ms) and thus a higher success rate (0.68 $>$ 0.37).
 The time cost of decomposition is relatively small compared to the time cost of solving the MAPF instance.
-In terms of memory usage, layered PBS has lower memory usage compared to raw PBS (1.0 MB $<$ 3.9 MB) because decomposition of the MAPF instance reduces the complexity of the priority tree significantly.
+In terms of memory usage, Layered PBS has lower memory usage compared to raw PBS (234.4 priority nodes $<$ 706.8 priority nodes) because decomposition of the MAPF instance reduces the complexity of the priority tree significantly.

-When it comes to path quality, layered PBS has a larger makespan ($2.5\times10^2$ $>$ $1.3\times10^2$) and thus a larger SOC ($5.5\times10^4$ $>$ $1.7\times10^4$).
+When it comes to path quality, Layered PBS has a larger makespan ($2.3\times10^2$ $>$ $1.0\times10^2$) and thus a larger SOC ($4.5\times10^4$ $>$ $1.3\times10^4$).
 Similar to EECBS, raw PBS finds it difficult to find longer solutions and can only finds shorter solutions, resulting in lower success rates for maps where raw PBS struggles (e.g., map 4, 6, 16 and 17).
 For maps where both methods have high success rates (e.g., map 1, 9 and 10), they have similar makespan and SOC, as shown in Fig. \ref{method_map_summary}.